 M-NCPPC Montgomery Parks invites you to review and provide input on the design of a new trail connector in Clarksburg, Maryland from the Little Bennett Regional Park Maintenance Yard to the south entry of the future Little Bennett Park Day Use Area.
 For more information or to comment, visit www.parkprojects.org.

 WSSC is beginning work to repair sewer lines within Rock Creek Regional Park.
 Details on impacts to the Rock Creek Hiker Biker Trail, Lakeside Trail and to trails to the west of Lake Needwood are available at ParkProjects.org.
 For more information on WSSC Consent Decree projects, please visit the WSSC website or call Montgomery Parks at 301-495-2595.

 The Maryland State Highway Administration (SHA) is beginning a $2.2 million bridge deck replacement project along New Hampshire Avenue (MD 650) over Sligo Creek in Takoma Park beginning in May 2013.
 Construction is expected to last through 2014.
 Motorists should expect lane closures and traffic impacts during construction.
 While the Sligo Creek Hiker/Biker Trail will be open during construction, Sligo Creek Parkway will be closed at New Hampshire Avenue, and no through traffic will be allowed.
 For details on detours click here to access the full travel advisory from SHA.

-Rock Creek trail near Lake Frank from Avery Road S. to the first pedestrian bridge is under construction and will remain so until June 29th.
-However, the trail will remain open during construction.
-Please use caution when accessing /using this portion of the trail.
-The work is being conducted by Washington Suburban Sanitary Commission (WSSC) in an effort to strengthen sewer lines and prevent future problems.
+Work on the Rock Creek Hiker Biker Trail at Lake Frank from Avery Road South in Rock Creek Regional Park will continue through late fall / early winter 2013.
+The trail will remain open during construction.
+Please use caution when using this portion of the trail.
+The work is being conducted by the Washington Suburban Sanitary Commission (WSSC) to strengthen sewer lines and prevent future problems.